-Data from the CRF Tables 1990-2021 of the GHG inventory (LULUCF) were used to determine and to exclude the share of harvested wood originating from deforestation.
+Data from the CRT Tables 1990-2022 of the GHG inventory (LULUCF) were used to determine and to exclude the share of harvested wood originating from deforestation (see chapter 4.3).

 To estimate the HWP contribution for the period 1900 to 1960, historical production data and data from national statistics were used.
 For recovered fiber pulp, there are no reliable data in FAOSTAT until 2000; for this period, the 10-year average 2001-2010 was used instead.